-I have conducted this assignment in two ways.
-I have implemented a long version where I give students lecture and reading materials in advance and we spend an entire class period on the interview, and I have tried an abbreviated version where I give a short lesson and we conduct the interview all within a single class period.
+Furthermore, I have conducted this assignment in two ways.
+I have implemented a long version where I give students lecture and reading materials in advance and we spend an entire class period on the interview.
+I have also tried an abbreviated version where I give a short lesson and we conduct the interview all within a single class period.
 Again, this assignment can be modified in a variety of ways.

 - Keys to Qualitative Interviews

 - Robert J. Lifton’s Eight Criteria of Thought Control